Citigroup Maintains Westlake (WLK) Neutral Recommendation

 What is the Fund Sentiment?

-There are 797 funds or institutions reporting positions in Westlake.
-This is a decrease of 11 owner(s) or 1.36% in the last quarter.
-Average portfolio weight of all funds dedicated to WLK is 0.24%, a decrease of 1.58%.
-Total shares owned by institutions increased in the last three months by 4.58% to 45,328K shares.
+There are 798 funds or institutions reporting positions in Westlake.
+This is a decrease of 9 owner(s) or 1.12% in the last quarter.
+Average portfolio weight of all funds dedicated to WLK is 0.24%, an increase of 0.27%.
+Total shares owned by institutions increased in the last three months by 4.60% to 45,336K shares.
 The put/call ratio of WLK is 0.50, indicating a bullish outlook.

 What are Other Shareholders Doing?